crazybie/tgc/README.md

     - used like shared_ptr.
     - do not need to replace the globoal new.
     - do not need to inherit from a common base.

-- Support most of containers of STL.
-    - can be extended to use your custom containers.
+    - can even work with shared_ptr.

 - Incremental marking and sweeping
     - won't stop the world.